catseye/Robin/doc/Static_Analysis.markdown

 `pure-fun` however, examines its second argument in detail before evaluating to a function value which implements this function.
-It looks up the metadata for `*` in its environment, sees that `*` is pure, and continues.
+It looks up `*` in its environment, sees that there is metadata on the value referred to `*` that indicates that it is pure, and continues.
 It descends into the term, and sees that `2`, being a literal value, is pure; it sees that `+` is also pure; and it sees that `w` and `h` are arguments to the function.
 (If these aren't pure, that's not a problem with this function per se.)
-Having thus proven the expression to be pure, it evaluates the function value in the exact same way that `fun` would, then marks that value as `pure`.
+Having thus proven the expression to be pure, it evaluates the function value in the exact same way that `fun` would, then adds metadata to that value that marks it as `pure`.

 Then `bind` binds the identifier `perimeter` to this value, which has been marked as `pure`; so when we look up `perimeter` in this environment,